 Food-Grade Lubricants and ISO 21469 Certification

 Demonstrate that your food-grade lubricants follow food safety schemes adopted by regulatory agencies around the world.
-Our registration program is a continuation of the USDA product approval and listing program, which is based on meeting regulatory requirements, including FDA 21 CFR, for appropriate use and ingredient and labeling review.
+Our registration programme is a continuation of the USDA product approval and listing programme, which is based on meeting regulatory requirements, including FDA 21 CFR, for appropriate use and ingredient and labelling review.

 Registration evaluates chemical risks by reviewing product formulations and labels.
 In addition to H1 food-grade lubricants, we also register:

 - H3 lubricants (soluble oils)

 - HT-1 heat transfer fluids (incidental food contact allowed)

 - HT-2 heat transfer fluids (no food contact allowed)

 - U1 metalworking fluids (surface lubricants used in the manufacture of metallic articles)

 Once registered, products can display the NSF registration mark.
 This recognised mark of assurance is trusted by the food industry, as well as by food safety regulators and auditors.